Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Introduction

-We then demonstrate, for the first time, how computational rationality models can be operationalized to support system design by simulating how users adapt their behavior under alternative design choices.
-Concretely, we apply WSTypist in four use cases that enable what-if analyses of alternative system designs by simulating user behavioral adaptation: (1) we explore how the accuracy of the suggestion algorithm influences typing behavior and find higher accuracy encourages more suggestion use but can also induce overreliance and higher failure rates, with accuracies in the 60–70\% range offering the best trade-off; (2) we test the effectiveness of prioritizing longer words by the suggestion algorithm, which yields measurable gains in typing efficiency; (3) we examine how tailoring suggestion algorithms to personal strategies might affect suggestion usage and find that prioritizing capitalized words could benefit users who frequently type proper nouns or prefer capitalized input; and (4) we evaluate an alternative UI design that places the top suggestion directly in the input field and makes it accessible through a keyboard shortcut and find that this could improve suggestion efficiency and overall typing performance.
+We then demonstrate how computational rationality models can support system design by simulating how users adapt their behavior under alternative design choices.
+In four use cases, we show how WSTypist enables what-if analyses regarding behavioral adaptation: (1) examining how suggestion accuracy influences typing behavior, showing that higher accuracy increases suggestion use but may also lead to overreliance and more failures, with accuracies around 60–70\% offering the best trade-off; (2) testing a strategy that prioritizes longer words in the suggestion algorithm, which improved typing efficiency in simulations; (3) exploring support of personalized suggestion strategies, finding that prioritizing capitalized words could benefit users who frequently type proper nouns; and (4) evaluating an alternative UI design that places the top suggestion directly in the input field and makes it accessible via a keyboard shortcut, which leads to improved suggestion efficiency and overall typing performance in simulations.

-Together, these results demonstrate that WSTypist achieves ecological validity in reproducing human typing behavior and show how computational rationality models can directly inform the evaluation and design of intelligent text entry systems.
-To summarize, this paper makes three main contributions:
+In summary, WSTypist advances existing simulation models of mobile typing behavior by modeling the orthographic processes involved in typing and how they influence suggestion usage in addition to personal preference and overall efficiency assessment.
+Our results demonstrate that WSTypist achieves ecological validity in reproducing human typing behavior with and without word suggestions and show how computational rationality models can directly inform the evaluation and design of intelligent text entry systems.
+We open-source the model and the suggestion system, making both readily available to the research community for evaluation and system design.\footnote{\url{https://osf.io/wahkr/overview?view_only=f2c86362be234026a5eee57bca04b500}}.

-\begin{itemize} \item We introduce WSTypist, a computational model that simulates how users integrate word suggestions into their typing process by learning an optimal control policy under cognitive and motor constraints.
-Unlike prior models that focus mainly on speed–accuracy trade-offs in unsupported typing, WSTypist focuses on the cognitive mechanisms underlying the high-level decisions for word suggestion use, one of the core behaviors in modern mobile text entry. \item We introduce empirically grounded quantitative and qualitative benchmarks tailored to word suggestion use, providing a more comprehensive basis for assessing the realism and generalizability of typing simulations. \item We demonstrate the practical value of computational rationality models for system design, by showing how WSTypist enables what-if analyses by simulating how users might adapt their typing behavior to changes in keyboard algorithms or user interface design.
-Observing such behavioral adaptations would otherwise require costly and time-consuming long-term user studies. \end{itemize}